DIY Sea Fan Art Work

 This is Week 5 of the One Room Challenge Guest Bath upgrade.
-We have been afforded a little extra time, for our friends and colleges to recover front he aftermath of Irma.
-So this week I plan to show you a fun DIY Project I am doing for this Bathroom but you could recreate in any room of your home.
+Since we have been afforded a little extra time, for our friends and colleges to recover from the aftermath of Hurricane Irma.
+This week I plan to show you a fun little craft project I am doing for this bathroom you could recreate in any room of your home.
+We are making DIY Sea Fan Art Work, which if you have ever priced is ridiculously expensive.
+So I decided to make my own and save a little dough.

 WEEKS AT A GLANCE: